Quick Answer

 DIY Maintenance Tasks

-Homeowners can reduce costs by performing basic tasks:
+Homeowners can reduce costs by performing basic tasks.
+These don’t replace professional service but extend intervals and catch problems early:

 - Visual inspection for debris, leaks, damage